mwcproject/docs/guides/receive_http_ngrok_qt-wallet.md

   <br />
   <br />

-  - To enable the HTTP listener, click on the on the gear up, then click on `mwc mq` to go in the settings of the different methods of payement.
+  - To enable the HTTP listener, click on the on the gear Icon at the Top of your Wallet, then click on `listeners` to get into the "listener" Page.

    ![settings](/static/img/gui2.png "go in the setting the different methods of payement")